test-github-security/template-cpp-gh/README.md

 ## Description

-This is a Binary Ninja plugin that allows you to find strings that are referenced by code, which might be helpful in some reverse engineering scenarios.
+This is a Binary Ninja plugin that allows you to find strings that are referenced by code, which might be helpful in some reverse engineering scenarios